Trapped Two-Dimensional Fermi Gases with Population Imbalance

-The transitions occurring along the lines $Q_{c1}$ and $Q_{c3}$ of Fig.~\ref{fig1} are discontinuous while along $Q_{c2}$ they are continuous.
-In Fig.~\ref{fig3} we illustrate the nature of these transitions by plotting the total trap energy of the different trap configurations against the population imbalance $Q$ in case $E_b/E_F=0.04$.
-For population imbalances below $Q_{c1}=0.171$, the configuration of minimal energy is FPN+SF while for $Q_{c1}< Q<Q_{c2}$ it is the configuration with a partially polarized normal shell (PPN+SF).
-Both configurations have metastable extensions below and above $Q_{c1}$.
-The transition at $Q_{c2}$, on the other hand, is continuous and the PPN+SF configuration has no metastable extension above $Q_{c2}$.
+In Fig.~\ref{fig3} we illustrate the continuous nature of the transitions at $Q_{c1}$ and $Q_{c2}$ by plotting the total trap energy of the different trap configurations against the population imbalance $Q$ in case $E_b/E_F=0.2$.
+For population imbalances below $Q_{c1}=0.116$, the configuration of minimal energy is FPN+SF while for $Q_{c1}< Q<Q_{c2}$ it is the configuration with a partially-polarized normal shell (PPN+SF).
 Approaching $Q_{c2}$ from below, the equilibrium trap configuration is characterized by a vanishing population of SF particles.

-The dashed line in the phase diagram of Fig.~\ref{fig2} is the spinodal line of the PPN+SF configuration.
-It denotes the line below which no metastable PPN+SF configurations exist. $Q_{c4}$ is an exceptional spinodal in the sense that, approaching the $Q_{c4}$ line, the metastable PPN+SF configurations have a vanishing population of minority atoms in the N phase; therefore, on the $Q_{c4}$ line, the PPN+SF configurations have essentially become FPN+SF.
-Note also that there are no spinodal lines for the FN or FPN+SF configurations.

-For all lines in Fig.~\ref{fig2} we have obtained analytical expressions.
-Firstly, the critical line $Q_{c2}$ can be easily found since we know that $\zeta$ vanishes at the transition.
+For all lines in Fig.~\ref{fig2} we have obtained analytic expressions.
+First of all, the critical line $Q_{c2}$ can be straightforwardly found since we know that $\zeta$ vanishes at the transition.
 Putting $\zeta=0$ in Eq.~\eqref{conditioning} yields~\cite{he}:

-Secondly, the phase boundary between FPN+SF and N is readily found by equating Eqs.~\eqref{normalenergy} and~\eqref{energyfpn}: